sensepost/notruler/README.md

 * Check your own account for compromise
 * Extract stager address for Malicious rules
 * Extract VBScript used in forms
+* Extract a remote URL used as a homepage

 # Getting Started